Key Rules And Regulations

 Jack Sears Trophy

-Eligible drivers will be those that have never scored an outright podium position.
-Any driver subsequently scoring an outright podium during the season, will be ineligible for the JST from the next season.
+Eligible drivers will be those that have never scored more than one outright podium position.
+Any driver subsequently scoring more than one outright podium, will be ineligible for the JST from the next season.
 Previous overall JST winners are ineligible.

-Click here to download the full 2024 Sporting and Technical Regulations
+Click here for the 2026 Sporting and Technical Regulations.

 PLEASE NOTE: These regulations may be amended by TOCA during the course of the season with all teams and officials notified of any changes via official championship bulletins.